anler/indie-buffers/README.md

 ## Current TODO list

+- [x] Command for narrowing regions.
 - [ ] Command for narrowing *defun*s instead of regions.
 - [ ] Command for narrowing imenu definitions.
+- [ ] Command for generating buffers' names.
 - [ ] Correctly handle indentation in indirect buffers.
 - [ ] Command to easily navigate the indirect buffers of a main buffer.